vgteam/libbdsg/docs/rst/tutorial.rst

         gr.create_edge(n[2], n[4])
         gr.create_edge(n[3], n[5])
         gr.create_edge(n[5], n[6])
+        # Connect the end of n5 to the start of n8
         gr.create_edge(n[5], n[8])
         gr.create_edge(n[6], n[7])
         gr.create_edge(n[6], n[8])
         gr.create_edge(n[7], n[9])
         gr.create_edge(n[8], n[9])
+        # Connect the end of n8 back around to the start of n5
         gr.create_edge(n[8], n[5])

 Traversing Edges
 ================
-If we wanted to traverse these edges, we could do it using the iterator method :func:`odgi.graph.follow_edges`.
+If we wanted to traverse these edges, we could do it using the iterator method :func:`bdsg.handlegraph.HandleGraph.follow_edges`.

 .. code-block:: python